 How do you file and send the 1099s?

-There’s a couple different online software you can use to help you file these.
+There’s a couple different online softwares you can use to help you file these.
 I use one called Tax1099.
 Using a software will ensure the copies get sent to both your vendor & the IRS.

 Otherwise, if you’re not comfortable doing this yourself, many bookkeepers & Accountants offer this for a small fee.